Salesforce

 Troubleshooting next steps

-1. Check and confirm the health of the battery, by navigating to the battery menu option on the generator’s controller.
+1. Check and confirm the health of the battery; view the battery status on the controller (Evolution control panels only) or in Mobile Link.

-• Ensure all battery connections are secure and corrosion-free.
-In particular the battery terminals.
+2. Check connections.
+Ensure all battery connections are secure and corrosion-free—particularly the battery terminals.
+See: How Do I Inspect the Battery On My Home Standby Generator?

 "Very Low Battery" ALARM

-This is activated when the batter voltage has dropped below 9 VDC for at least 60 seconds.
+This is activated when the battery voltage has dropped below 9 VDC for at least 60 seconds.

 Troubleshooting next steps

-1. Check and confirm the health of the battery, by navigating to the battery menu option on the generator’s controller.
+1. Check and confirm the health of the battery; view the battery status on the controller (Evolution control panels only) or in Mobile Link.

-• Ensure all battery connections are secure and corrosion-free.
-In particular the battery terminals.
+2. Check connections.
+Ensure all battery connections are secure and corrosion-free—particularly the battery terminals.
+See: How Do I Inspect the Battery On My Home Standby Generator?

 4. Replace the battery: How do I replace the battery on my home standby generator?